radiantlogicinc/talk2Py/README.md

 # talk2Py
-An SDK to make existing python apps conversational and agentic
+An SDK to make python apps conversational and agentic